JacobDeveloperGithub/UnityDataSystem/README.md

 Simple unity save/load system with optional encryption.

 Its very simple to use, uploading here for easy access to myself later.
+Can store any data type, as long as it is Serializable (use the tag [System.Serializable] on a class.
+Beware some objects arent serializable, like collections objects)

 Here is a simple usecase example: